Actinic lesions of the breasts

 Objective of the treatment

 Avoid laryngectomy, maintain the best possible speech quality, close soft tissue fistulas.
-Classically, lactinic lesions are classified according to Chandler.
+Classically, actinic lesions are classified according to Chandler.
 Stage I-II can be treated conservatively Stage III-IV should undergo laryngektomy.

 Clinical studies